HIT/CIM Department Transfer Credit Policy

 2. In some cases, evaluation of courses for subject and/or unit credit must be reviewed by the SBCC department offering a similar course.

 3. For international transcript evaluation procedures, students must provide an official evaluation of student's transcripts completed by an independent transcript evaluation service.
-All NACES accredited agencies will be accepted.
+All NACES or AICE accredited agencies will be accepted.
 Click here and here for the lists of agencies.

 Important Notes regarding international transcript evaluation reports:

 1. All agencies are private organizations.
 It is the responsibility of the student to pay for the services rendered.